Ultraviolet Renormalisation of a Quantum Field Toy Model II: Regular Wick Monomials

 where:

 and

 \end{Def}

 \begin{Def}[Indices of a Wick monomial] Remark~\ref{FromSetsToSignature} leads us to introduce two indices that are associated with a Wick monomial $T$ as introduced in Definition~\ref{WickMonomial}.
-Let $\us\in\scrS^{(n)}_0$ be the signature string associated with $T$, through the sets from Definition~\ref{Notation}.
+Let $\us\in\scrS^{(n)}_0$ be the signature string from Remark~\ref{FromSetsToSignature} associated with $T$.
 Then we set

 \end{Def}